About Steel Cut Oats

 Category Overview

-Grains are generally poor in lysine and rich in arginine, which makes them less beneficial for people with herpes.
+Grains are generally not very high in lysine and high in arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

 Is Steel Cut Oats Safe for Shingles?